HELVE/GO_ROGUE_MANUAL/README.md

 If one takes up the road of creativity it becomes one's responsibility to figure out how to work with their unique "stats".

+Optimizing your life for only one objective is a beautiful thing but very dangerous.
+"Failing" something you devoted your entire life to can be a very emotional time.
+Make sure to have a backup always - or develop a couple of projects under the hood so you have something to fall back to instead of wallowing in self-pity.

 Chapters:
 - Go into chaos to create your own order.
 - Dopamine Trails - optimization